MaddyGuthridge/Universal-Controller-Script/docs/contributing/controlsurface.md

 ## List of Control Surfaces

+This is all the control surfaces defined in the `controlsurfaces` module.
+Classes labelled with `*` have a `Master` variant, which represents that control surface, but specifically for the master channel.

 * `Note`: Represents a note event
 * `ModWheel`: Represents a modulation wheel
+    * `StandardModWheel`: a mod wheel that behaves in the standard way
 * `PitchWheel`: Represents a pitch bend wheel
+    * `StandardPitchWheel`: a pitch wheel that behaves in the standard way
+    * `Data2PitchWheel`: a pitch wheel that only sends pitch data in the `data2` byte of the event.
 * `AfterTouch`: Represents aftertouch events
     * `ChannelAfterTouch`
     * `NoteAfterTouch`